kasparsiricenko/1-bit-game/README.md

-# Name of the game in progress
+# The name of the game in progress

 ## Screenshots